arcalot/arcaflow-container-toolkit/README.md

   `QUAY_IMG_EXP` Image label to automatically expire in Quay - Default: "never"
   `BUILD_TIMEOUT` Length of time before a build will fail in seconds - Default: 600
-  `ARCHETYPE` Request architecture (platform) of image to build with - Default: ""
+  `ARCHETYPE` Request architecture (platform) of image to build with - Default: "" `REQ_CHECK_ONLY` Disables build and push but still checks requirements - Default: False

 #### Additional Information